 - 1. Apply science and engineering practices to develop understandings of science content - 2.
-Understand properties of light and how shadows are formed - 3.
-Understand patterns of the sun and moon and the Sun's effect on the earth - 4.
-Understand properties and uses of Earth's natural resources - 5.
-Understand how plant structures help them survive and grow
+Understand that vibrating materials make sound for communication - 3.
+Understand properties of light and how shadows are formed - 4.
+Understand patterns of the sun and moon and the Sun's effect on the earth - 5.
+Understand how plant and animal external parts help them survive and grow

-Social Studies - 1st Grade
+Social Studies -1st Grade